 Through COVID, many of us moved to working from home and many continue to do so at least part of the time.
 The Chromatic team love the flexibility and the lack of commute, but we understand some people and some roles work better in person.
-The information below relates primarily to working for an employer from home - for the self-employed, the principles are the same but it's worth seeking professional advice tailored to your business.
+The information below relates primarily to working for an employer from home - for the self-employed, the principles are similar but it's worth seeking professional advice tailored to your business.

 Calculation Methods